fionaeliza/fionaeliza.github.io/README.md

 <h3><a href="https://github.com/fionaeliza/fionaeliza.github.io/tree/main/PJM">PJM Electrical Data</a></h3>

-This project includes cleaning up a large timeseries data set within Pandas and adding to it holiday and temperature data.
-Then it includes, using a large timeseries data set within Pandas to take a look at how we consume electricity with regards to holidays and temperature.
-It also provides a model that can be used to predict future electrical consumption.
+This project includes cleaning up a large timeseries data within Pandas and adding to it holiday and temperature data.
+Then it takes a look at how we consume electricity using Seaborn with regards to holidays and temperature.
+It also provides a SARIMA model that can be used to predict future electrical consumption.

 <h3><a href="https://www.kaggle.com/fionaeliza/code?scroll=true">Fiona Dean's Kaggle Notebooks</a></h3>